square/square-connect-go-sdk/swagger/docs/LocationsApi.md

 > ListLocationsResponse ListLocations(ctx, )
 ListLocations

-Provides information of all locations of a business.
-Many Square API endpoints require a `location_id` parameter.
-The `id` field of the [`Location`](entity:Location) objects returned by this endpoint correspond to that `location_id` parameter.
+Provides details about all of the seller's locations, including those with an inactive status.

 ### Required Parameters
 This endpoint does not need any parameter.